api7/apisix-mesh-agent/docs/istio-mesh.md

 kubectl run nginx --image=nginx -n test --port 80
 ```

-Wait for a while and check out the pod, the sidecar container now is injected into the nginx pod.
+Wait for a while and check out the pod status, the sidecar container should be injected into the nginx pod.

 ```shell
 kubectl get pods -n test
 NAME    READY   STATUS    RESTARTS   AGE nginx   2/2     Running   0          53s
 ```

+For further learning, please read [tiny-service-mesh-scenario](./examples/tiny-service-mesh-scnario.md), so you can know how to verify this mesh by sending requests.

 Uninstall
 ---------